MichaelMKKelly/LocalDeck-Review/README.md

-potetnitally with a 45 degree adapter to make button pressing easier. include a 5v power supply in the backbox to power the unit. add a relay module to replace the switching that the light switch did before being replaced. if adding the relay module control directly to the onboard esp32 then hardcode one of the keys to switch it so that it works even
+potetnitally with a 45 degree adapter to make button pressing easier. include a 5v power supply in the backbox to power the unit. add a relay module to replace the switching that the light switch did before being replaced. if I could add the relay module control directly to the onboard esp32 then hardcode one of the keys to switch it so that it works even if connection is lost.
+However I dont think this is possible with the current hardware revision

 ## Conclusion and final thoughts